 Magnificent Rebels.
 The First Romantics and the Invention of the Self

-(published in September / October 2022 in the UK, US, Germany, Netherlands, and Spain - and then later in France, Portugal, Italy, Turkey and Denmark)
+(published in September / October 2022 in the UK, US, Germany, Netherlands, and Spain - and then later in France, Portugal, Italy, Turkey, Hungary, China and Denmark)

 From the best-selling author of The Invention of Nature comes an exhilarating story about a remarkable group of rebels who changed the way we think about ourselves and the world.
 Forget Paris… the real Revolution in the 1790s happened in Jena, a quiet German university town where the unlikely revolutionaries were not soldiers or politicians but poets and playwrights (Goethe, Schiller and Novalis), philosophers (Fichte, Schelling and Hegel), literary critics (the contentious Schlegel brothers) and scientists (Alexander von Humboldt).
 And at their heart was the formidable and free-spirited Caroline Schlegel.
 The Jena Set were the first Romantics.
 And their unconventional lives were laboratories for their radical ideas – about the creative power of the self, the aspirations of art and science, nature and the true meaning of freedom.
 In Magnificent Rebels, Andrea Wulf takes us on a vivid journey through their adventures and misadventures, passionate love affairs and epic quarrels, successes and heartbreak.
 We are still empowered by their daring leap into the self today.
 The French revolutionaries may have changed the political landscape, but these young Romantics incited a revolution of the mind that shaped our modern world.